 Rain songs naturally surface out in the lovely Monsoons of Goa.
 The rain when it rains, it pours.
 It pours for more than 4 months – reminding me of the ‘Chaumasa‘ when the wandering saints would settle down at a place, probably caves like Ajanta or Barabar.
 Sometimes it is so powerful that it shuts all the noises and all you can hear is rain.
 That is when you listen to yourself and your own emotions.

-Some rain songs in Hindi Films have captured these heightened emotions during monsoons very well – from childhood playfulness to being in love to the longing in love or simply the anticipation of rains that is the harbinger of the good life.
+Some of these songs in Hindi Films have captured these heightened emotions during monsoons very well – from childhood playfulness to being in love to the longing in love or simply the anticipation of rains that is the harbinger of the good life.

 Popular Rain Songs from Bollywood

 Sharing these songs that I have enjoyed over the years.

 Ek Ladki Bheegi Bhagi Si – Chalti Ka Naam Gaadi 1958